kneron/document_center/docs/toolchain/python_app/app_flow_manual.md

                         group using this e2e platform(CI/SYS/ALGO)
   -in NUM_INFERENCE, --num_inference NUM_INFERENCE
-                        number of devices(520/720) to run inference, default: 1
+                        number of devices(520/720) to run inference, default: 1 -bp, --bypass_batch_compile
+                        flag to bypass batch compile
 ```

 * -h: show the help message
 * -b: set this option if you are testing binary files and need to provide color format and image dimensions
 	* Will assume all inputs follow the specified size and color
 	* Example can be found at ```app/template_app/example_bin_input.json```
 * -c: set this option if you want to remove CSIM or Dynasty dumps
 	* If set to after, it will clear after running inference - more useful if limited space
 	* If set to before, it will clear before running inference - more useful if you do not want old results to affect the current run
 * -d: set this option if you want to see all your print statements, default will hide the prints
 * --dump: set this option if you want to dump all node outputs in your model
 * -f: default is "ALL", other format specifiers will filter the test images to only images with that prefix
 * --fusion: set if you are using fusion input, probably will not need to use
 * -i: default will look for image input (PNG, JPG, etc.)
 	* If binary, will look for binary files instead
 * -il: set this if you want to test a specific dataset defined in a JSON file, rather than an entire image directory
 	* Example can be found at ```app/template_app/example_image_list.json```
   * Every JSON key except ```id``` is used
 * -p: set this to determine what kind of JSON folder will be used
 	* This will only be used for internal runners, external users do not need to use this option
 * -n: set for number of images to test, default is all of the images in the test directory
 * -r: set this option if you want to resume a dataset that was previously run that ended in the middle because of crash/user stop/other error
+* -s: sort the inputs in alphanumerical order
 * --rgba: set this option if you want to dump preprocessed RGBA binary when running Dynasty float/fixed, for your reference
 * -w: default number is 1, similar to how many images you want to run at the same time
 * -g: set this to indicate which team's service you want to call
 * -in: set this to the number of 520/720 devices you want to use to run inference
+* -bp: bypass batch compile

 ## Adding own application
 We will go over how to create your own application for testing.
 It is recommended to copy ```app/template_app``` as a base; we will refer to this application as ```my_app```.
 All your application code should be placed under ```app/my_app/```.